hashirpm/int/README.md

 5. Open Ganache in your local machine.

-6. Run ```truffle migrate``` to deploy the smart contracts.
+6. Run ```truffle migrate``` to deploy smart contracts.

-7. Login in to your MetaMask and add Ganache to your Metamask networks.
+7. Login to your MetaMask and add Ganache to your Metamask networks.

 8. Import your first account in Ganache to your MetaMask wallet by copying your Private Key from Ganache.